Product Roadmaps: Slashing Costs, Smashing Deadlines

 The Clean Commit version of a Product Roadmap also defines what the minimum features required for the first release of your new product.
 This is important because it's easy to try and build too much straight off the bat, wasting thousands of dollars and weeks (or months) of development time.

-Every Product Roadmap is a little different, but they typically contain this structure:
+Every Product Management Roadmap is a little different, but they typically contain this structure:

 - Answering the big questions about why the product is being built